Insight206 logo Insight206 logo

 Context

-In one engagement, a set of intertwined decisions were converging at once.
+In one engagement, several intertwined decisions converged at the same time.

-Leadership had decided — largely for contractual and financial reasons — to migrate from Smartsheet to Airtable.
-At the same time, expectations around governance were evolving, two different team operating models needed to be supported, and management wanted better visibility into how time and effort were being spent across the organization.
+Leadership had decided—largely for contractual and financial reasons—to migrate from Smartsheet to Airtable.
+Alongside that decision, expectations around governance were evolving, two different team operating models needed to be supported, and management wanted clearer visibility into how time and effort were being spent across the organization.

-The team, meanwhile, was unfamiliar with Airtable, wary of time tracking, and unsure how these changes would actually affect their day-to-day work.
+The team experienced this very differently.
+They were unfamiliar with Airtable, uncomfortable with the idea of time tracking, and unsure how these changes would actually affect their day-to-day work.
+What looked, on paper, like a set of requirements questions was, in practice, a mix of trust, clarity, and lived-experience concerns.

 What I noticed (and leaned into early)

-I mocked up the core data structures, created a few Airtable interfaces, and showed — concretely — how data would be captured, how it would flow, and how different operating models could coexist inside the same tool.
+I mocked up the core data structures, created a handful of Airtable interfaces, and demonstrated—visibly—how data would be captured, how it would move, and how different operating models could coexist within the same tool.
+None of this was intended to be final.
+The point wasn’t to decide.
+It was to make the implications visible.

 The pattern

-Once teams could interact with something tangible, the conversation changed.
+Once teams could interact with something tangible, the conversation shifted.

-We were also able to “pre-try” parts of the operating model — gauging reactions early and adjusting before anything hardened into policy or tooling.
-Several assumptions that would have survived a requirements document didn’t survive contact with a working prototype.
+The prototypes also allowed us to “pre-try” parts of the operating model.
+We could observe reactions early, adjust expectations, and revise approaches before anything hardened into policy or tooling.
+Several assumptions that would have survived a written requirements process didn’t survive contact with a working model.

-Those issues would have been difficult — if not impossible — to uncover through discussion alone.
+Those insights would have been difficult—if not impossible—to uncover through discussion alone.

 What became clearer over time

-Early artifacts don’t answer every question, but they surface the right ones sooner — when change is still cheap and trust is still flexible.
+Early artifacts don’t resolve every question, but they surface the right ones sooner—while change is still inexpensive and trust is still adaptable.
+The value wasn’t in polish or completeness, but in giving uncertainty a concrete form that people could engage with honestly.

 Why it matters